DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mgs/mgs_natlang_vs_json.md

 }
 ```

-Apart from the fact that the MGS Natlang won't receive any syntax coloring by default, this is more approachable.

-It's more compact, and the nested relationship of the script and its actions is far easier to see at a glance.
+This is far more approachable — more compact, and the nested relationship of the script and its actions is far easier to see at a glance.
 Human-friendly grammar constructions (e.g. `is inside` vs `is not inside`) makes it much easier to follow script branching logic.

 ### Original dialog JSON